How to use the calibration workspace tabs

 Recommended tab order

-6. Use COT Shape only if you still need deeper review
+- COT Shape, if you still need shape review after the earlier tabs

 What most users should adjust

-• adjust only when a tab clearly shows a meaningful mismatch
+- change controls only when the current tab shows a specific mismatch